kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 advertised in the end-entity certificate sent.
 The `Decap(enc, skR)` function will also result on a shared secret (`ssS` or `ssC`, depending on the Server or Client executing it respectively) which is used to derive the `AHS` or `MS` secrets.

+`certificate_request_context` is included to allow the recipient to identify the certificate against which the encapsulation was generated.
+It MUST be set to the value in the `Certificate` message to which the encapsulation was computed.

 ### Explicit Authentication Messages